-- Level of difficulty not maintained throughout the exercise. - Most difficult elements placed in the same section of the exercise.

-c.
-Insufficient use of entire beam apparatus
+- Level of difficulty not maintained throughout the exercise. - Most difficult elements placed in the same section of the exercise. - c.
+Insufficient use of entire beam apparatus - 1.
+Insufficient level of changes throughout the exercise d.
+Choice of element not "up to the competitive level" (UTL)

-- - Level changes by the performance of elements and/or connections [look for movements that are high off the beam, standing, semi-low and low (kneel, squat, sit, lying)]. - No longer required to touch the beam with a part of the torso and/or head.

-2. Spatially (use the entire length of the beam) flat .05
+- Level changes by the performance of elements and/or connections [look for movements that are high off the beam, standing, semi-low and low (kneel, squat, sit, lying)]. - No longer required to touch the beam with a part of the torso and/or head. - 2.
+Spatially (use the entire length of the beam)

-- 3. Failure to show movement/choreography in different directions (fwd/bwd/swd) flat .05 - d.
-Choice of element not "up to the competitive level" flat .10 Choices of elements "up to the competitive level" now be defined by the following basic standards: - If a flight series is performed on the beam WITHOUT Connection Value (considered only those skills performed and stopped on the beam), then an additional D/E Acro element OR

-E dance element, including mounts and dismounts, is required.
-D/E Acro skill directly connected to the dismount CANNOT fulfill the up to the level requirement.
+3. Failure to show movement/choreography in different directions (fwd/bwd/swd)

+- Choices of elements "up to the competitive level" (UTL) will be defined by the following basic standards: - If a flight series is performed on the beam WITHOUT Connection Value (considered only those elements performed and stopped on the beam), then an additional D/E Acro element OR E dance element, including mounts and dismounts, is required.
+D/E Acro element directly connected to the dismount CANNOT fulfill the up to the level requirement.